pauby/ChocoPackages/automatic/vim-tux.install/README.md

 The following package parameters can be set:

+* `/InstallDir`       - Install to a specific location.
 * `/InstallPopUp`     - Install into the context menu "Edit with gVim", powered by `GVimExt.dll`.
 * `/RestartExplorer`  - Kill explorer.exe before each update to free up the in-use `GVimExt.dll`.
 * `/NoCreateBatFiles` - Do not create batch files in `C:\Windows` (vim.bat, vimdiff.bat, etc).

+For example `choco install vim-tux.portable --package-parameters="'/InstallDir=C:\MyFolder /InstallPopUp /RestartExplorer'"`

 Please visit the [official site](https://tuxproject.de/projects/vim/) for more information.
 Build provided by TuxProject.de - consider donating to help support their server costs.